Eaton Socon: St Mary's church

-Almost completely destroyed by fire in 1930, this church was formerly a 15th century enlargement and completion of a 14th century building famed for its poppy headed pew ends.
+Almost completely destroyed by fire in 1930, this church was formerly a 15th-century enlargement and completion of a 14th-century building famed for its poppy headed pew ends.
 The reconstruction by Richardson, using local craftsman, is excellent.
 Since the fire swept from the east, the chancel suffered least and although it was gutted its delicate perpendicular windows were reparable.

 The architect of the 1930s reconstruction was Albert Richardson and local craftspeople were employed.
 Much work on the rebuilding of the church was by Percy George Bentham, including "a rood screen, choir benches, parclose screens, roofing, and the organ case, all in Suffolk oak.
 The stone carving includes many symbolical corbel groups and portraits.
 Among the faces are those of the Bishop of St. Albans, the Archdeacon of Bedford, the vicar of Eaton Socon, the churchwardens, the architect, the clerk of the works, and the builders' foreman."

-Events

-Traditional May Day celebrations have until recently taken place every year on the green by St Mary's church.

 Housing and demography

 Most, 65.8%, of housing is owned (with/without mortgage); the next largest category is 22.5% which is socially rented, including 5.4% from the district council directly.
 1.7% of the 2,489 homes had (in 2011) no usual residents.